 – I’m not a doctor

-– I’m not a qualified dietician, nutritional therapist or personal trainer
+– I’m not a qualified dietitian, nutritional therapist or personal trainer

 – I’m not a qualified medical researcher or alternative therapy practitioner